rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

 Easy?

 Broadcasting refers to implicit element wise operations(In simple terms).
 NumPy operations generally are performed element wise.
 To perform element wise operations array must be broadcasted or should be made of equal shapes.
 This conversion is done behind the scenes when you operate two array of unequal shapes.
-For eg:-
+For eg :
 ```python
 >>> a = np.array([1,2,3])
 >>> b = np.array([[3,2,1],[3,2,1]])